 Charlotte Mayer has been exhibiting at The Garden Gallery almost since it opened in 1994.
-During this time a growing number of visitors to the gallery have become ardent and loyal fans of her work, and every summer look forward to enjoying her sculptures in the garden.
+During this time a growing number of visitors to the gallery have become ardent and loyal fans of her work, and every summer look forward to enjoying her sculptures, both in the garden and the indoor gallery.
 In 2006 the gallery hosted a special exhibition of Charlotte's work which offered an opportunity to appreciate her skill as an artist, the depth of her imagination and her exceptionally high standards of craftsmanship.

 It was a great privilege to show for the first time in 2006 a sculpture which has particular personal significance for Charlotte.
 The Thornflower has its roots deep in her childhood and the death of her grandmother in Treblinka in 1942, but it has grown to reflect on not only the Nazi Holocaust but, as Charlotte says, "man's inhumanity to man at other times".
 The sculpture which has evolved represents what Charlotte describes as "an urgent wish to make a sculpture uniting opposing elements of thorns and flowers, and which would speak of reconciliation, peace and oneness".
 Charlotte's hope that The Thornflower would find a home within "an Interfaith, Peace and Reconciliation context" has been realised.
 Thanks to a generous donor a cast of the sculpture is now at St. Ethelburga's Centre for Reconciliation and Peace in Bishopsgate in the City of London.